GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.34.03

+Updated to Python 3.14.3

+Updated Cryptography to 46.0.5

+Updated `gam course <CourseID> create student|teacher <EmailAddress>` error message when `<EmailAddress>` is not in a trusted domain to remove suggestion about creating an invitation.

 ### 7.34.02

 Updated GAM to prevent errors like the following: